Rich Chinese couple's octuplets spark anger, inquiry

 The couple in the booming southern metropolis of Guangzhou had the children last year, but the story only came to light after media discovered a picture of the babies -- four boys and four girls -- taken by a photography studio.

-The couple turned to in vitro fertilization after years of trying to have children and spent nearly one million yuan ($157,800) on the procedure, state television CCTV reported this week.
+The couple turned to in vitro fertilisation after years of trying to have children and spent nearly one million yuan on the procedure, state television CCTV reported this week.

 The mother had three of the children herself, and the other five with two surrogates, though the couple had not intended to have so many.

-After the babies were born last September and October, the couple hired eleven people, including eight baby sitters and a teacher, to take care of them, state television cited neighbors as saying.
+After the babies were born last September and October, the couple hired eleven people, including eight baby sitters and a teacher, to take care of them, state television cited neighbours as saying.

 The provincial government has set up a team to investigate the case, media added, especially as most people in China are only allowed to have one child.